andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

-While I found that higher complexity was moderately associated with increasing ratings of games, for further work we could dig deeper into what types of mechanics, themes, or other attributes are associated with ratings increases.
+While I found that higher complexity was moderately associated with increasing ratings of games, further work could dig deeper into what types of mechanics, themes, or other attributes are associated with ratings increases.
-If we then integrated these as features in the main data set, we start thinking about building models to figure out which features contribute most to higher ratings.
+If these features were integrated into the main data set, I could build a model to figure out which features contribute most to higher ratings.

-On a minor technical note, my analysis would probably have been easier if I had downloaded all boardgame ids instead of only boardgames alone (e.g. without expansions etc.), as this would have saved me some confusion and wrangling of missing board game ids.

 As of this writing, [recommend.games](https://recommend.games/), a website for recommending board games to play, is [on hiatus](https://blog.recommend.games/posts/announcement-hiatus/),